Postdoctoral Fellow in East Asian Art and Religion

-Comparative and interdisciplinary study of Buddhism; the biography of the Buddha; Buddhist former births (jātaka) stories literature; Buddhist narratives; Early Indian, Central Asian and pre-modern Chinese Buddhism; Indian and Chinese Buddhist art and literature; the art of Gandhara; Women in Buddhism; Buddhist ethics; Early Indian, Central Asian and pre-modern Chinese Buddhism; Transmission of Buddhism across Asia; Buddhist art and material culture; Buddhist stupas and the relic cult; Buddhist cave temples of India, Central Asia and China; Buddhist influences on Chinese Classical literature and culture.
+Comparative and interdisciplinary study of Buddhism; the biography of the Buddha; Buddhist former births (jātaka) stories literature; Buddhist narratives; Early Indian, Central Asian and pre-modern Chinese Buddhism; Indian and Chinese Buddhist art and literature; the art of Gandhara; Women in Buddhism; Buddhist ethics; Buddhist stupas and the relic cult; Buddhist cave temples of India, Central Asia and China; Buddhist influences on Chinese Classical literature and culture.

 Journal Article: “Siddhartha’s First Meditation and a stucco niche from Hadda, Afghanistan at the Metropolitan Museum of Art,” Metropolitan Museum Journal, (in preparation).

 Journal Article: “Embodied Virtue: Chinese Versions of the Story of Rupavati, the Buddha’s Previous Birth as a Woman,” The Journal of Chinese Buddhist Studies (JCBS) (tentative), (in preparation).

 Invited Essay: “The Life of the Buddha on Early Buddhist Indian and Central Asian Stupa Reliefs,” In The Long Arc of South Asian Art: A Reader in Honour of Vidya Dehejia (tentative title), ed.
 Annapurna Garimella, Women Unlimited, 2021. (forthcoming)